Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/access-dbt-insights.md

 ### Use dbt Explorer

-Access [<Constant name="explorer" />](/docs/explore/explore-projects) directly in <Constant name="query_page" /> to view the project lineage and project resources with access to tables, columns, metrics, and dimensions, and more — all integrated in the <Constant name="query_page" /> interface.
+Access [<Constant name="explorer" />](/docs/explore/explore-projects) directly in <Constant name="query_page" /> to view project resources such as models, columns, metrics, and dimensions, and more — all integrated in the <Constant name="query_page" /> interface.

-This integrated view allows you and your users to maintain their query workflow, while getting more context on models, semantic models, metrics, macros, and more.
+This integrated view allows you and your users to maintain your query workflow, while getting more context on models, semantic models, metrics, macros, and more.
 The integrated <Constant name="explorer" /> view comes with:
 - Same search capabilities as <Constant name="explorer" />
 - Allows users to narrow down displayed objects by type
 - Hyperlink from SQL code `ref` to the corresponding Explorer page